-The United Nations Office for Outer Space Affairs (UNOOSA) and the International Astronautical Federation (IAF) are jointly co-organizing a Workshop on the theme "Space for Human and Environmental Security" to promote the use of space technology for benefits of the developing countries.
-The Workshop will be held in conjunction with and as associated event of the 62nd International Astronautical Congress (IAC), which will take place from 3 to 7 October 2011 in Cape Town, South Africa.
+The United Nations Office for Outer Space Affairs (UNOOSA) and the International Astronautical Federation (IAF) are jointly co-organizing a Workshop on the theme "Space Technologies Applied to the Needs of Humanity: Lessons Learnt from Cases in the Mediterranean Area" to promote the use of space technology for benefits of the developing countries.
+The Workshop will be held in conjunction with and as associated event of the 63rd International Astronautical Congress (IAC), which will take place from 1 to 5 October 2012 in Naples, Italy.
 Workshop participants selected by the UN and IAF will be also invited to attend the IAC.